Display # 5 10 15 20 25 30 50 100 All

 3327

-Women with high occupational exposure to mercury were less fertile than unexposed controls.
+The effect of occupational exposure to mercury vapor on the fertility of female dental assistants Women with high occupational exposure to mercury were less fertile than unexposed controls.
 The fecundability (probability of conception each menstrual cycle) of women who prepared 30 or more amalgams per week and who had five or more poor mercury hygiene factors was only 63% of that for unexposed women (95% CI 42%-96%) after controlling for covariates.

 3197

-Results show that the repair efficiencies for the workers were significantly lower than that of matched controls.
+Occupational exposure to mercury vapour on genotoxicity and DNA repair Results show that the repair efficiencies for the workers were significantly lower than that of matched controls.
 In addition, the repair efficiency showed a consistent and significant decrease with the duration of occupational exposure to mercury associated with increase of cytogenetic damage.

 3099